Dreeseaw/Movie-Analysis/README.md

-Movie Dataset Analysis
+## Movie Dataset Analysis
-William Dreese
+### William Dreese

-Break open a movie dataset featuring over 43k movie entries of name, runtime, box office revenue, and movie summary.
+Breaks open a movie dataset featuring over 43k movie entries of name, runtime, box office revenue, and movie summary.
 With some basic machine learning and data science tactics, I find the top 5 genres by projected box office revenue and the most chracteristic words of those genres.

 Executing this project means having a few things installed, such as -- Python>=3.6